-- How will this information be removed or restricted from the exposed datasets - scripts on the way to the warehouse, data marts created off of the warehouse?
+- How will this information be removed or restricted from the exposed datasets - scripts on the way to the warehouse, data marts created from the warehouse?

-These questions need to be answered before you connect these sources to your BI Platform.
+These questions need to be answered before you connect these sources to your BI tool.

-Within large companies, often times everything is confidential and departments are on a need to know basis about data in different departments.
-Issues arise when a company connects their data warehouse to their BI platform or grants query access across different departments in general.
+Within large companies, often times all internal data is considered confidential.
+Even internally, departments are on a need-to-know basis regarding data in other departments.
+Issues arise when a company connects its Data Warehouse to its BI platform or grants query access across different departments in general.
 This leads to sensitive data potentially being exposed to unauthorized users.

 How to secure sensitive data on the database

 The most direct way to limit access to the proper people is to enforce rules on the database level.
-This can be done through creating slave read only replicas or creating custom users so that the only data people have access to is already cleaned or you can set row level permissioning to keep it extra secure.
+This can be done through creating slave read-only replicas, creating custom user groups, and encrypting sensitive data.

-Setup your warehouse that will be queried by everyone to be read only by default.
-This prevents any dangerous SQL queries from being executed on your data.
+Set up your warehouse to be read-only by default.
+This prevents any dangerous SQL write statements from being executed on your data.

-Regardless of if you create the slave read only warehouse, create a new user group that has read access only.
+Regardless of whether you create the slave read-only warehouse, create a new user group that has read access only.
 You can choose to exclude access to specific tables or columns of data from that new user group.
-In addition you can restrict access to row specific data.
-Row level permissioning allows you to give full access to tables containing sensitive information but restricts which rows and values the person querying can see.
-Depending on the underlying database, it will be slightly different to set row level permissioning.
+In addition, you can restrict access to row-specific data.
+Row-level permissioning allows you to give full access to tables containing sensitive information but restricts which rows and values the person querying can see.
+Depending on the underlying database, configuring row-level permissions differs slightly.

-If you you need to group or aggregate by sensitive data you can create encrypted versions of the data.
-Then users can create summary tables where things like financial data can be aggregated to a level that is appropriate for different departments to see and analyze.
-These type of decisions will limit what type of analysis can be performed on the data but does ensure that the sensitive data is protected.
+If you need to group or aggregate by sensitive data you can create encrypted versions of the data.
+Then users can create summary tables where sensitive metrics, like financial data, can be aggregated to a level that is appropriate for different departments to see and analyze.
+The level of security you implement will limit what type of analysis can be performed on the data, but does ensure that the sensitive data is protected.

-How to secure sensitive data on a BI platform
+How to secure sensitive data in a BI tool

-Now that we have secured the underlying database, we need to ensure that there are no loopholes in the BI Platform.
+Now that we have secured the underlying database, we need to ensure that there are no loopholes in the BI tool.
 Even setting up the right permissions on the database does not ensure sensitive data won’t be inappropriately shared through a dashboard or report.
-This type of issue can be hard to prevent so the common strategy is to regularly audit who is accessing and viewing what data.
+This type of issue can be difficult to prevent, so the common strategy is to set policies with users of the BI tool and regularly audit who is accessing and viewing what data.

 Consistent account audit/clean up

-Projects change, roles change, and use cases change which all have impact to employee permissions.
+Projects change, roles change, and use cases change.
+Any of these changes can impact employee permissions.
 Outdated permissions can lead to compliance and privacy issues.
 Periodically reviewing and updating permissions is a best practice to protect sensitive data.

 During an audit you should check all the previous questions we talked about:

-- Who is access or viewing dashboards and reports containing sensitive data
+- Who has access to or is viewing dashboards and reports containing sensitive data?

-BI Tools offer varying levels of usage information in-app for the admin to monitor and review in an audit to answer these questions.
-If you do not have all of the pieces of information necessary, ask your account rep for the BI tool you are using.
+BI tools offer answers to these questions through varying levels of usage information in-app for the admins to monitor and review.
+If you do not have all of the pieces of information necessary, talk to the support team at the BI tool you’re using.
 They can help pull the necessary information so you can make informed decisions on the security of your account.
-Feel free to push the boundaries and you will be surprised what information is available when you ask for it.
+Feel free to push the boundaries and you may be surprised at what information is available when you ask.